Melting of olive oil in immiscible surroundings: experiments and theory: Theory

-which scales with the height $z$ to a power of $-1/4$.
-This exponent been shown before in similar configurations by \cite{Wagner1949,ostrach1953analysis,Merk3,Wells2011}.
-The predicted melt rate in equation \ref{eq:foundU} is drawn in figure \ref{fig:wallmumodel} as the grey dotted line.
-This shows that the slope agrees satisfactory with the experimental data, but the values are considerably higher.
+and subsequently integrating this term by term over the melt layer, using the solution of equation 4.11 for the temperature and $U$ and equation 4.4 for $u$ and $w$, respectively.
+Whereas the first term at the left and the conduction term both give $U(T^*-T_o)$ the second term on the left, the neglected term, results in $\frac U8 \left(T^* + 3T_o \right)$.
+With $T^*=\unit{13}{\celsius}$ and $T_o=\unit{-8}{\celsius}$, this term has a value of \unit{-11/8}{\kelvin\meter/\second}, in absolute magnitude only 6\% of $U(T^*-T_o)$.
+This again does not mark the neglect of vertical heat transport as causing the discrepancy.

 So far we had approximated the viscosity of the oil to be constant inside the melt layer, however, the strong temperature gradient inside the melt layer does not allow us to model the viscosity as constant.
 The temperature dependence of the viscosity of the oil is shown in figure \ref{fig:oilvisco} for the relevant temperature range.
 The temperature at the wall is \unit{-8}{\celsius} and the temperature at the oil-water interface is $T^* = \unit{13}{\celsius}$.
-The viscosity varies from \unit{400}{\centi P} to \unit{100}{\centi P} over this interval.
+The viscosity varies from \unit{380}{\centi P} to \unit{100}{\centi P} over this interval.
 In the following section we calculate again the vertical velocity $w$ in the melt, however, now taking a variable viscosity into account.